Necessity is a Privelege

 Back Home

-When I walked through my door tonight, I went straight to the kitchen and ate the meal I'd been skipping all week because I'm trying to lose weight.
-I sat there in the silence, which felt almost oppressive after hours of noise and movement, and stared at the ceiling for longer than I'd care to admit.
-Calling this just another day felt deeply wrong, like I'd be lying to myself about what had actually happened.
-Even the fan rotating above my head, the bed I was sitting on, the fact that I have food available to me that I can actually choose to refuse—all of it suddenly registered as privilege I'd been treating as baseline reality.
-These things I've been taking for granted my entire life are luxuries other people spend their whole existence trying to reach.
+When I walked through my door tonight, I went straight to the kitchen and ate the meal I'd been skipping all week because I've been trying to lose weight.
+I sat at the dining table for about an hour staring at nothing.
+The air conditioner above my head, the bed I was sitting on, the fact that I had food available to me that I could actually choose to refuse—these things I've been taking for granted my entire life are luxuries other people spend their whole existence trying to reach.

 Necessity itself is a privilege.
 Gratitude starts when you stop treating your baseline as universal and recognize it for the extraordinary luck it actually is.